CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Background Summary

-\textbf{Straka et al.} \cite{straka2024hitchhiker} used part of CzechLynx dataset to develop methods for 2D pose estimation tailored to endangered species.
-Their study focused on addressing the challenges of limited data availability by combining real images from our Central European lynx monitoring project with synthetically generated data.
-To ensure a robust cross-regional evaluation, they constructed training and testing datasets from two geographically distinct regions and two lynx populations: Southwest Bohemia (a Czech, Bavarian, and Austrian population) and the Western Carpathians (a Carpathian population).
-Using our dataset, they fine-tuned and benchmarked various state-of-the-art models, including HRNet-w32\cite{WangSCJDZLMTWLX19}, and demonstrated that incorporating real lynx data significantly improved pose estimation accuracy.
-Their work highlights the importance and effectiveness of high-quality, species-specific datasets like ours in advancing computer vision techniques for wildlife conservation. \\
+{\textbf{Straka et al.} \cite{straka2024hitchhiker} used a subset of the CzechLynx dataset as a case study for 2D pose estimation of endangered species.
+They treated Eurasian lynx camera trap images as a testbed to compare pre-trained backbones, fine-tuning strategies, data augmentation schemes, and different mixes of real and synthetic training data, using HRNet-w32 \cite{WangSCJDZLMTWLX19} and related architectures as base models.
+Their experiments reveiled how real and synthetic data can be combined to support pose estimation under data-limited conditions. \\}

-\textbf{Picek et al.} \cite{picek2024animal} used the CzechLynx dataset to evaluate a method for individual animal identification, which models foreground and background information separately.
-They focused on the challenges of re-identifying lynx individuals over time and across different locations, using images from the long-term camera-trap monitoring project in Central Europe.
+\textbf{Picek et al.} \cite{picek2024animal} used the part of the CzechLynx dataset from Friends of the Earth Czech Republic (FoE CZ) to evaluate a method for individual animal identification, which models foreground and background information separately.
+They focused on the challenges of identifying lynx individuals over time and across different locations, using data from the 15 years of camera trap monitoring in Central Europe.
 The dataset enabled them to demonstrate how incorporating spatial and temporal priors, along with their Per-Instance Temperature Scaling (PITS), improves identification accuracy, particularly when animals appear in new areas or exhibit changes in appearance over time. \\